MegadreamsBE/mta-gb/README.md

 ## Known Problems
 - Donkey Kong land shows a white screen.
-- Pokémon Blue has a glitch in the main menu and crashes when trying to run a new game.
+- Pokémon Blue crashes when trying to run a new game.
-- Legend of Zelda - The Link's Awakening has a variety of graphical glitches and is unplayable.
+- Legend of Zelda - The Link's Awakening has a variety of graphical glitches.
-- GPU timings are slightly off.
+- MBC3 is not yet fully implemented and causes crashes.
-- GPU doesn't trigger all necessary interrupts yet.
+- GPU is doesn't fully have correct timings yet.
-- Not all CPU instructions have correct timings nor logic.
-Although most have been fixed by now.
+- Sprite priority isn't correct yet in all cases.
 - Slow performance

 ## FAQ